JJNod88/PP1_html_css/README.md

     UI Controls - Buttons links and Forms.
 Browsers can be accessed using. akeyboard, using tab.
     Form Labels - Connecting Inputs to Labels, id and for. scren Readers can lavel fields
     * To ensure I have provided enough information for any links in my site, I have added aria-label outlinining the purpose of the link, and have used brackets if it is taking the person to a new tab.

-    Alt for CSS Images
+    * All images that have been added to the CSS stylesheet, have corresponding alt attributes with concise text Alt for CSS Images

 # Responsiveness